utsavdey/Fundamentals-Of-Deep-Learning-Assignments/seq2seq_with_attention/README.md

 # Libraries Used: #
 ----------------------------------------------------
-1. uniseg
-2. wandb
+1. wandb to obtian the best model using the hyperparameter configurations.
-3. matplotlib libraries were used for plotting the confusion matrix.
+2. matplotlib libraries were used for plotting the confusion matrix.
-4. Keras and tensorflow
+3. Keras and tensorflow
-5. numpy to convert the attention weights and loss values from tensor objects into numpy objects.
+4. numpy to convert the attention weights and loss values from tensor objects into numpy objects.
-6. os for file operations
+5. os for file operations
-7. io for file operations
+6. io for file operations
-8. time to measure the time taken for every epoch.
+7. time to measure the time taken for every epoch.
-9. random to select 10 random test inputs for attention heatmap generation
+8. random to select 10 random test inputs for attention heatmap generation
-10. shutil to force delete a folder
+9. shutil to force delete a folder
-11. Ipython for visualisation
+10. Ipython for visualisation

 # **NOTE:**
 The hindi font file for displaying hindi characters in the matplotlib plots [here](https://drive.google.com/file/d/11B4BahRBIujMr_jhsw_uXbxN9LF5CHaX/view?usp=sharing).
 A copy of the same has been upload in the GitHub project repository. *Kindly upload the same before generating the heatmaps.*